elsayedabdelnaby/laravel5.0/readme.md

 this is a class that's handle all functions fo object
 ####php artisan make:model Article
-create a model called Article, also create a migration file for article model
+create a model called Article, also create a migration file for article model once create model must define a fillable array which hold all columns of tables which allow to Insert/Update it on DB

+##Controller
+controller hold all methods which handle http request with all types (GET, POST, PUT/PATCH, DELETE)
+####php artisan make:controller ArticlesController
+this command create Controller Called ArticlesController